Genetic Phylogeny

 Different representative species, in this case brine shrimp or tarantula for the arthropods, yield wildly different inferred relationships among phyla.
 Both trees have strong bootstrap support (percentage at node). . .
 The critical question is whether current models of 18S rRNA evolution are sufficiently accurate to successfully compensate for long branch attraction between the animal phyla.
 Without knowing the correct tree ahead of time, this question will be hard to answer.
 However, current models of DNA substitution usually fit the data poorly . . .
 1

-Cytochrome C and other Proteins
+Cytochrome C and other Proteins:

 Calcitonin (lowers blood calcium levels in animals) is another protein commonly used to determine phylogenies.
 Interestingly though humans differ from pigs by 18 of 32 amino acids, but by only 15 of 32 amino acids from the salmon.
 Are we therefore more closely related to fish than to other mammals like the pig?
 5

-Cytochrome c is another famous phylogenic marker protein used to determine evolutionary relationships.
-There is only a single amino acid difference between human and chimp cytochrome c.
-Because of this, many assume that the evolutionary link is obvious.
-However, with many other animals, this link is not so obvious.
-For example, the cytochrome c protein of a turtle is closer to a bird than it is to a snake and a snake is closer to a human (14 variations) than it is to a turtle (22 variations).5 Humans and horses, both being placental mammals, are presumed to have shared a common ancestor with each other more recently than they shared a common ancestor with a kangaroo (a marsupial).
+Humans and horses, both being placental mammals, are presumed to have shared a common ancestor with each other more recently than they shared a common ancestor with a kangaroo (a marsupial).
 So the evolutionist would expect the cytochrome c of a human to be more similar to that of a horse than to that of a kangaroo.
-Yet, the cytochrome c of the human varies in 12 places from that of a horse but only in 10 places from that of a kangaroo.5 Such discrepancies between traditional phylogenies and those based on cytochrome c are well known.
-Ayala commented that:
+Yet, the cytochrome c of the human varies in 12 places from that of a horse but only in 10 places from that of a kangaroo.5

 “The cytochrome c phylogeny disagrees with the traditional one in several instances, including the following: the chicken appears to be related more closely to the penguin than to ducks and pigeons; the turtle, a reptile, appears to be related more closely to birds than to the rattlesnake, and man and monkeys diverge from the mammals before the marsupial kangaroo separates from the placental mammals.”
 8

 Even so, cytochrome c does seem to generally match the predictions of common decent.
 However, there are some who think that the general cytochrome c data presents some puzzles from a neo-Darwinian perspective.
 First, the cytochromes of all the higher organisms (yeasts, plants, insects, fish, amphibians, reptiles, birds, and mammals) exhibit an almost equal degree of sequence divergence from the cytochrome of the bacteria Rhodospirillum.
 In other words, the degree of divergence does not increase as one moves up the scale of evolution but remains essentially uniform.
 The cytochrome c of other organisms, such as yeast and the silkworm moth, likewise exhibits an essentially uniform degree of divergence from organisms as dissimilar as wheat, lamprey, tuna, bullfrog, snapping turtle, penguin, kangaroo, horse, and human.
 5, 6 According to Michael Denton, a molecular biology researcher, "At present, there is no consensus as to how this curious phenomenon can be explained."
-7 However, there are in fact very good explanations for this phenomenon.
-Consider the following data chart that compares the percent homogeny of cytochrome c among various creatures:
+7

-Human Chimp-
+Human

 anzee